 And if you can score that elusive top-ranking spot on a Google search results page, you’re beyond golden.
 The average clickthrough rate is a mindblowing 30% for the top-ranked page in a typical search on desktop, while the 10th-ranked term averages a still-impressive 5% CTR.

-In today’s lesson, we’ll cover SEO best practices are proven to help growing brands improve SEO and get in front of the right people.
+Today, we’ll cover SEO best practices are proven to help growing brands improve SEO and get in front of the right people.

 The secret to SEO is there is no secret